Gaziul Hasan Khan

 Gaziul Hasan Khan (born 28 September 1946) is a Bangladeshi journalist and ex-diplomat with a long professional career in London.
-He is a former Chief Editor and Managing Director of the National News Agency Bangladesh Sangbad Sangstha.
+He is a former Chief Editor and managing director of the National News Agency Bangladesh Sangbad Sangstha.
 He was awarded the Ekushey Padak (second-highest national civilian award) in 2006 by the Government of Bangladesh for his contributions to journalism.
 He also served as a Minister in charge of Press and Information at the Embassy of Bangladesh in Washington DC, United States.

 Early life and education

-Gaziul Hasan Khan was born on 28 September 1946 in Comilla, East Bengal (later East Pakistan).
+Gaziul Hasan Khan was born on 28 September 1946 in Tipperah district, Bengal Province (now Comilla District, Bangladesh).
 He obtained an MA in Economics and Postgraduate Diploma in Journalism from the University of Dhaka.
 He was a resident student of the famous Salimullah Muslim Hall.
 Khan took an active role in the Bangladesh Liberation War in 1971 and also participated in the programmes of the "Bangladesh Revolutionary Radio Service" (Swadhin Bangla Betar Kendro) to bolster the struggle for independence.